florishafkenscheid/belt/README.md

 > To do this locally, run `cargo fmt` and `cargo clippy -- -D warnings`

 I follow the [Conventional Commits specification](https://www.conventionalcommits.org/) as a standard for my commit messages, I can only encourage you do the same.

+## Credits
+This was heavily inspired by abucnasty's videos.
+I wanted to make a more universal, cross-platform version of the existing ps1 script.